shivan-s/shivan.xyz/content/posts/alcohol-free/index.md

     import YouTube from "YouTube"
 </script>

+## An Update

+I write this on 6th April 2026.
+I have provided some light updates to this artible.
+I also want to add that I haven't had a drop of alcohol still.

+I do want to add some more insights, however.
+I do find being alcohol-free challenging for most reasons I've already mentioned down below in this article, but I want to highlight them here too.

+I do want to say that this is a challenge, socially.
+There are some assumptions about my personality if I don't drink, which does add a bit of friction.
+People might think you are religious.
+You may not be invited to social outing because you don't drink.
+These are things I've realised as I've been on my no-alcohol journey.
+But just like most things, we can't control the thoughts of others, and it's expected behaviour if you are going against the grain of the "societal way of life".

+**Overall, I must say that quitting alcohol has been a significant positive in my life.**

+---

+## The Inspiration

 I am inspired by one of my cousins.

 Months ago, I went to a family member's wedding over in the United States.